-The PAOI and immediate environment is classified as Medium Sensitivity for bird species according to the Animal Species Theme (Figure 12).
-The Medium sensitivity classification is linked to the potential occurrence of African Grass Owl Tyto capensis (Regionally Vulnerable), White-bellied Bustard Eupodotis senegalensis (Regionally Vulnerable), and Caspian Tern Hydroprogne caspia (Regionally Vulnerable).

-The PAOI contains confirmed habitat for Species of Conservation Concern (SCC), primarily for African Grass Owl and Secretarybird (Globally Endangered and Regionally Vulnerable), as defined in the Protocol for the specialist assessment and minimum report content requirements for environmental impacts on terrestrial animal species (Government Gazette No 43855, 30 October 2020).
-During the on-site surveys, two SCC were recorded.
-These SCC were: Lanner Falcon (Regionally Vulnerable), and Secretarybird (Globally Endangered and Regionally Vulnerable).
+The PAOI and immediate environment is classified as Medium and High Sensitivity for bird species according to the Animal Species Theme (Figure 13).
+The Medium and/or High sensitivity classification is linked to the potential occurrence of Denham's Bustard Neotis denhami (Globally Near-Threatened and Regionally Vulnerable), Secretarybird Sagittarius serpentarius (Globally Endangered and Regionally Vulnerable), Southern Bald Ibis Geronticus calvus (Globally and Regionally Vulnerable), African Grass Owl Tyto capensis (Regionally Vulnerable), Martial Eagle Polemaetus bellicosus (Globally and Regionally Endangered), White-bellied Bustard Eupodotis senegalensis (Regionally Vulnerable), and Caspian Tern Hydroprogne caspia (Regionally Vulnerable).
+The PAOI contains confirmed habitat for Species of Conservation Concern (SCC), primarily for African Grass Owl and Secretarybird (Globally Endangered and Regionally Vulnerable), as defined in the Protocol for the specialist assessments and minimum report content requirements for environmental impacts on terrestrial animal species (Government Gazette No 43855, 30 October 2020).